 What Color Should Healthy Cannabis Leaves Be?

 As we mentioned a bit further up, that really depends on the strain you are growing.
-Indica dominant strains will usually (but not always) be a darker shade of green than Sativa heavy cultivars, but that is anything but a blanket statement.
+Indica dominant strains will usually (but not always) be a darker shade of green than sativa heavy cultivars, but that is anything but a blanket statement.

 What you are looking for is vibrancy, with nothing too light or pale.
-A medium to dark shade of green is perfect, but there is one other factor that is just as or even more important than the particular shade of green...
-Consistency.
-Plants with a uniform, consistent color throughout most of the plant structure (new growth is always a slightly lighter shade than the old stuff) are exactly what you want to see.
+A medium to dark shade of green is perfect, and the leaf should have a shiny and waxy appearance, but there is one other factor that is just as or even more important than the particular shade of green…

 Purple fan leaf growth is nothing to be alarmed over and has no effect on the maturing buds whatsoever.
 It is pretty much only certain strains that will exhibit this trait, but there's no need to worry if you see any purple patches - especially if your nighttime or lights of temps are dropping down to around 60 F (15 C).
 The bottom line here is that if what you are seeing looks healthy, then most likely it is.